Conservation

 In 1987 Imire was named an IPZ and awarded custodianship of 7 orphaned black rhino by the Zimbabwean government.
 From then we began our pioneering black rhino breeding programme.

-The first rhino who arrived at Imire were between four and six months old.
+The first rhinos who arrived at Imire were between four and six months old.
 We hand-reared each calf on specialised formula milk for eight years and raised them as a semi-domesticated herd.
-Several in-depth research studies were carried out by ecologists to ensure the rhino suffered no ill-effects from the highveld vegetation and climate.
+Several in-depth research studies were carried out by ecologists to ensure the rhino suffered no ill effects from the highveld vegetation and climate.

 Our original rhinos, the 'Magnificent Seven', bred very successfully, with 15 births in less than 20 years – a record given the rhino’s notoriously slow speed of reproduction.
 By 2006 we had successfully released 11 rhinos back into the Zambezi Valley in northern Zimbabwe.
-Since 2006 we have had seven further rhino births, five black and two white.
+Since 2006 we have had ten further rhino births, eight black rhinos and two white rhinos.

 The future of rhino release in Zimbabwe

-Mature adults and their dependent calves are now released into a community-supported, 2nd stage, free roaming sanctuary onsite.
+Mature adults and their dependent calves are now released into a community-supported, 2nd stage, free-roaming sanctuary onsite.
 This allows our rhino an opportunity to become less habituated to human contact without daily interactions and supplement feeding.
-24-hour armed guards remain with the rhino, but at a distance.
-In this way, we can ensure our rhinos safety from birth until such a time when poaching in wilderness areas abates enough to allow us to release rhino back into their wild habitats confidently.
+24-hour armed guards remain with the rhino but at a distance.
+In this way, we can ensure our rhino's safety from birth until such a time when poaching in wilderness areas abates enough to allow us to confidently release them back into their wild habitats.

-Imire is home to seven black rhinos.
-Gomo (male), Kamchacha (female) and their calves, Tafara (female, born December 2016) and Khanya (male, born August 2019) roam the wilderness section.
-Our two other female black rhinos, Shanu and her calf, Tafika, plus new arrival Kushinga (male) and the now-four white rhino, stay in the main section.
+Imire is home to ten black rhinos.
+Gomo is our oldest male rhino.
+He and Kamchacha (female) and her four offspring, Tafara, Khanya, Chaka and Foggin roam the wilderness section.
+Our two other mature female black rhinos, Shanu and her calf, Tafika, plus her calf Mudiwa and male rhino Kushinga, stay in the main section.

 **BABY RHINO UPDATE!**